The purpose of SDG 11 is to make cities and human settlements inclusive, safe, resilient and sustainable.

 In the last 30 years, cities have been growing at a fast pace in both developed and developing countries.
 People from less developed, rural parts of the country move into cities to benefit from jobs, housing, and services.
-Cities are attractive; because they are innovative centers for learning, idea exchange, and technology advancement.
+Cities are attractive because they are innovative centres for learning, idea exchange, and technology advancement.

 There is, however, a darker side to city life.
-Urban centers both contribute to and suffer from climate change.
-In fact, social and environmental challenges reinforce each other in the urban space.
+Urban centres both contribute to and suffer from climate change.
+In fact, social and environmental challenges reinforce each other in urban space.

 Industries concentrated close to cities, pollute surrounding areas.
-Workers who travel between their home and the industries where they work, also use polluting transportation.
+Employees who travel between their homes and the industries where they work, also use polluting transportation.
 The city expands to accommodate incoming migrants in cheap, concrete construction that traps heat.
-The growing city borders (sprawl) displace farming communities in the outskirts.
-The larger the city borders (sprawl), the higher the carbon footprint.
+The growing city borders displace farming communities in the outskirts.
+The larger the city borders, the higher the carbon footprint.

-Despite positive economic transformation, cities are also a hotbed of social inequalities.
+Despite the positive economic transformation, cities are also a hotbed of social inequalities.

-Migration from rural to urban areas creates a pressure for cities to accommodate more people for jobs, housing, and transportation.
+Migration from rural to urban areas creates pressure for cities to accommodate more people for jobs, housing, and transportation.
 Thus, pressure on resources creates inequalities and tension.
-Unfortunately, not everyone gets equal access to the center.
-Moreover, quality education and healthcare are only afforded by the lucky few.
+Unfortunately, not everyone gets equal access to the centre.
+Moreover, only a lucky few can afford quality education and healthcare.
 Without proper city planning policies, there is an ever-growing divide between the poor and the wealthy.

 How we design our cities will determine the level of emissions of cities and equal access for all stakeholders.
-A sustainable design will consider a variety of interventions and precautions.
+Sustainable design will consider a variety of interventions and precautions.

-There are many policy intervention examples at the city level – although none free of controversy.
+There are many policy intervention examples at the city level – although none free of controversy, including:

-- Subsidizing quality housing for the poor could reduce the rich-poor divide.
-(But who gets to decide which poor live in the city center?)
+- Subsidising quality housing for the poor could reduce the rich-poor divide.
+(But who gets to decide which poor live in the city centre?)

 - Building multi-story housing will result in a denser city, with lower carbon emissions.
-(Yet, multi-story housing is known to reduce neighbor interactions which promote integration.)
+(Yet, multi-story housing reduces neighbor interactions which promote integration.)

 - Building better infrastructure to prevent floods, power outages, and physical destruction.
 (How many governments invest in poor communities, where climate-induced damage risks are higher?)